 Flooring in Queensland

-Ideally you want to choose the most suitable of the quality flooring products available from Queensland Carpet Court stores for your particular home environment and lifestyle, taking into account your budget of course.
+Ideally, you want to choose the most suitable quality flooring products available from Queensland Carpet Court stores for your particular home environment and lifestyle, taking into account your budget of course.
 Why?
 Because with suitability comes longevity, which in turn makes the right choice also the most economical choice in the long term.

-There is such a wide range of quality flooring products available in engineered flooring such as timber, laminate, hybrid or vinyl flooring that it makes sense to visit your nearest Carpet Court flooring centre to discuss your needs and arrange a free measure and quote.
+There is such an extensive range of quality flooring products available in engineered flooring such as timber, laminate, hybrid or vinyl flooring that it makes sense to visit your nearest Carpet Court flooring store to discuss your needs and arrange a free measure and quote.
 Take in your floor plan so you have a reasonably accurate estimate of the area you need to cover.
-Alternatively, you can arrange your free measure and quote by phoning 1300 CARPET or book online by clicking here.
+Alternatively, you can arrange your free measure and quote with our flooring specialists by phoning 1300 CARPET or book online by clicking here.

 If you’re an expert DIY-er then you can eliminate the installation cost when you redo your floors, saving yourself some money.
 If not, then Carpet Court supplies and installs too.

-An easy way to work out the cost of redoing your floors is to take your floor plans into your nearest Carpet Court flooring centre, talk to the experienced and knowledgeable team about which quality flooring products would best suit your home and lifestyle, and then organise that easy free measure and quote.
+An easy way to work out the cost of redoing your floors is to take your floor plans to your nearest Carpet Court flooring centre, talk to the experienced and knowledgeable team about which quality flooring products would best suit your home and lifestyle, and then organise an easy free measure and quote.

-You can obtain a preliminary rough idea of flooring price by using the handy tools on the Carpet Court flooring centre website to gauge the materials only cost for an approximate room size, but you may also need to add the cost of underlay and installation.
+You can obtain a preliminary rough idea of your new flooring price by using the handy tools on the Carpet Court flooring centre website to gauge the materials only cost for approximate room size, but you may also need to add the cost of underlay and installation.